 In this interview, WalkMe’s VP of Customer Engagement, Emilia D’Anzica, speaks with Shelley Huber, Senior Lead Process Analyst at CenturyLink.
-They discuss the challenges that brought CeturyLink to WalkMe, how contextual guidance software helped with onboarding their employees to Salesforce, and her upcoming Dreamforce keynote speech.
+They discuss the challenges that brought CeturyLink to WalkMe, how contextual guidance software helped with employee training for Salesforce, and her upcoming Dreamforce keynote speech.

 Emilia D’Anzica: Can you tell me a little bit about CenturyLink?

-Emilia D’Anzica: Can you tell me a little bit about the challenge you face when training your Sales Team in Salesforce?
+Emilia D’Anzica: Can you tell me a little bit about employee training challenges when onboarding your Sales Team to Salesforce?

 Emilia D’Anzica: Why should people come hear you speak at Dreamforce?

 If your organization is feeling pressure to continually do more with less, you will want to participate in our session.
 We will share how CenturyLink worked with WalkMe to provide an in-platform solution that decreases errors and exchanges desk time for customer time.
 Research shows that within one hour, we forget 50% of training.
 After a day, it climbs to 70%, and after a week, we’ve forgotten 90% of it.
 By partnering with WalkMe, we are able to reduce classroom time, and offer real-time guidance to our users.
 About Shelley Huber: